API Manager

 Test your knowledge

 Q2.
-Which of the following is NOT typically configured in API Manager?
+Which item is NOT typically configured inside API Manager?

 Q3.
 What is the primary purpose of API Manager?